justinctollison/CharacterCreator/README.md

 - `rails s`: run the backend on [http://localhost:3000](http://localhost:3000)
 - `npm start --prefix client`: run the frontend on [http://localhost:4000](http://localhost:4000)
+- `rails db:migrate`: Run the migrations to set up the schema.

 ## Environment Setup